-Read our full Roku Streaming Stick+ review
+Read our full Playstation 5 review

 Now that you’ve gotten all of the hardware you’ll need, it’s time to consider which streaming services will best meet your entertainment needs.
 We suggest aiming to strike a balance between variety and cost.
 Below is a breakdown of the major services you’ll want to consider.

-Netflix ($9 to $18/month)
+Netflix ($10 to $20/month)

-Amazon’s Prime video service offers a modest selection of licensed TV shows and movies, alongside lauded original series like Invincible, Tell Me Your Secrets, The Boys, Jack Ryan, and The Marvelous Mrs. Maisel.
+Amazon’s Prime video service offers a selection of licensed TV shows and movies, alongside lauded original series like Outer Range, The Boys, Jack Ryan, and The Marvelous Mrs. Maisel.
 The service has been working hard to close the gap with Netflix and other competitors.
 Amazon also offers a wide selection of streaming content available in both 4K and HDR.
-Many of its newer titles are available in Dolby Vision and HDR10+, and even more offer Dolby Atmos for immersive surround sound.
-The company also offers video on demand, of course, allowing you to rent or buy newer movies and TV shows.
-Amazon has even introduced a monthly plan for $13 a month, and if you just want the Amazon Prime Video service on its own, you can now get that for just $9 a month.
+Many of its newer titles are available in Dolby Vision and HDR10+ and even more titles offer Dolby Atmos for immersive surround sound.

+Amazon has a monthly plan for a prime membership for $13 a month, and if you just want the Amazon Prime Video service on its own, you can now just get that for $9 a month.
 Either plan is a good option if you can’t pay for the annual membership upfront, but note you’ll be paying $36 more for a Prime membership over time if you’re planning to subscribe for a full year.
 If you tend to do some regular shopping at Amazon, however, Prime’s two-day shipping policy practically pays for itself and makes the $119/year subscription a far better deal.

 Getting into some of the more specialized services, Disney+ is a relative newcomer to the streaming arena, but it’s already turning heads with its massive catalog of both classic and contemporary titles from every corner of the entertainment giant’s empire.
-You’ll get access to more than 7,000 episodes of TV shows (including massive hits WandaVision and The Mandalorian) and 500 movie titles, from everything in the Marvel Cinematic Universe to the Star Wars galaxy, plus titles from Pixar and classic Disney films.
-At just $7 per month — with added value when combined with Hulu and ESPN+ — Disney+ is an absolute steal.
+You’ll get access to more than 15,000 episodes of TV shows (including massive hits Obi-wan Kenobi, WandaVision, and The Mandalorian) and tons of movie titles, from everything in the Marvel Cinematic Universe to the Star Wars galaxy, plus titles from Pixar and classic Disney films.
+At just $8 per month — with added value when combined with Hulu and ESPN+ — Disney+ is an absolute steal.
 The company provides the best fidelity it can for anything you watch, too, all the way up to 4K Ultra HD with HDR, Dolby Vision, and Dolby Atmos, when available.
 Plus, you can download anything you want for offline viewing.

-HBO and HBO Max ($15/month)
+HBO and HBO Max ($10 to $15/month)

-Whether you opt for just HBO alone or go for HBO Max (the latter will score you all of standard HBO’s content, too), the $15/month price point makes it among the most expensive on-demand services here — but it’s worth it.
-You’ll able to watch all of the latest shows on the premium channel — including Westworld, Insecure, and Run — at the same time as they appear on the traditional service.
-Add to that a cascade of past classics, from The Sopranos to Deadwood, newer movie releases, popular weekly shows like Real Time with Bill Maher and Last Week Tonight with John Oliver, and virtually everything on the network anytime on demand.
+Whether you opt for just HBO alone or go for (the latter will score you all of standard HBO’s content, too), the $15/month price point makes it among the most expensive on-demand services here — but it’s worth it.
+You’ll be able to watch all of the latest shows on the premium channel — including Westworld, Euphoria, and And Just Like That — at the same time as they appear on the traditional service.
+Add to that a cascade of past classics, from The Big Bang Theory, The Sopranos to Deadwood, newer movie releases, popular weekly shows like Real Time with Bill Maher and Last Week Tonight with John Oliver, and virtually everything on the network anytime on demand.